faysalrafeeq/Self-Driving-Car-Simulator-Code/README.md

 This repository comes with trained model which you can directly test using the following command.

-- "python drive.py model.h5"   (For this include a data folder containing the driving_log.csv file)
+- "python drive.py model.h5"(For this include a data folder containing the driving_log.csv file,See the section UDACITY STIMULATOR above)

 - "python drive.py model_x.h5" (This includes the already trained model on my attempt for better results)